kgetovv/react-bluetooth-printer/README.md

 This removes the single build dependency from your project, copying all configuration files and transitive dependencies directly into your project.
 Note: this is a one-way operation and cannot be undone.

+- **Serve the ionic app**: `npm run ionic-serve`

+This command serves the Ionic app in the browser.
+Open [http://localhost:8100](http://localhost:8100) to view it.
+The app will automatically reload if you make changes to the code.

 ### Ionic and Capacitor Scripts for Android Development

 - **Build the Ionic app for production**: `npm run ionic-build`